David Lodge (author): Later career

+Death

+Lodge died in Birmingham on 1 January 2025, at the age of 89.

 Works

 Overview

 Lodge's first published novels evoke the atmosphere of post-war England (for example, The Picturegoers (1960)).
-The theme occurs in later novels, through the childhood memories of certain characters (Paradise News, 1992; Therapy, 1995).
+The theme recurs in later novels, through the childhood memories of certain characters (Paradise News, 1992; Therapy, 1995).
 The war is covered in Out of the Shelter (1970), while Ginger You're Barmy (1962) draws on Lodge's experience of military service in the 1950s.
 The Guardian review of the 2011 reissue of Ginger You're Barmy, called the novel "an impressively humane and feelingly political indictment of a tawdry postwar compromise" and "a moving glimpse of a world on the cusp of change".